 You always want to know what is happening with your credit.
 Make certain it is being reported and attend to any inaccuracies as soon as possible.
-Get into the habit of taking a look at your Equifax credit reports and digging into the specifics, and not just the scores.
+Get into the habit of taking a look at your Equifax credit reports.
+Dig into the specifics, and not just the scores.

 Equifax shows three separate business determinations on its business credit reports.
 These are the Equifax payment index, your business’s credit risk score, and its business failure score.